 - What do the wo-words mean (nerdy stuff, beware)

 0 of 7 questions completed Questions: You have already completed the quiz before.
 Hence you can not start it again.
 Quiz is loading… You must sign in or sign up to start the quiz.
 You must first complete the following: 0 of 7 questions answered correctly Time has elapsed You have reached 0 of 0 point(s), (0) Earned Point(s): 0 of 0, (0) Which preposition do you need to translate the sentence: How would you translate: “I’ll stay with you.”?
-Which of the following sentences are suitable translations for this sentence: “I like listening to music while working/at work.” ? (multiple answers) Dabei sein means: What is the meaning of: “Bin grad’ dabei.” ?
+Which of the following sentences are suitable translations for this sentence: “I like listening to music while working/at work.” ? (multiple answers) The phrase “dabei sein” expresses multiple ideas.
+Which ones?
+What is the meaning of: “Bin grad’ dabei.” ?
 Which is the most idiomatic translation for this sentence: What idea does dabei express in the following statement:

 0 Essay(s) Pending (Possible Point(s): 0)